filipesousaist/T21-Sauron/report/README.md

 ## Fault model

-#### Our solution can handle the following faults:
+#### Our solution can has the following fault-tolerance properties:

 - When one or more (but not all) servers go down, and come back up, they can recover totally or partially their previous state.

-- When the server a client was connected to goes down, the client can reconnect to a different server.
+- When the server a client was connected to goes down, the frontend tries to reconnect to a different server.

 - **Partition tolerance**: When there is a partition in the network each "sub-network" can function as an autonomous network, although each one of them will evolve independently.